SUIT FIT - MUSCULAR MEN & BODYBUILDERS

-This is the key point, if you don't get this right it will ruin the whole outfit.
+Fit is key, if you don't get this right it will ruin your whole outfit.
 It doesn't matter if it is a $500, $5,000 or $50,000 suit, fit is crucial.
 Here are the main areas you will need to focus on:

 If you are a competitive bodybuilder like some of our clients you may have to have two different outfits, one for your lower weight and one for your competition weight.
 We did this for a client, who has a 3 month wardrobe and a 9 month competition wardrobe.